-Montessori students spend several months preparing to attend the global conference.
-Students are assigned a country and committee work that supports the current UN agenda.
-Program preparation begins with the study of the United Nations 30 Universal Human Rights and the 17 Sustainable Development Goals.
-Students study the history, scope and mandates of the United Nations and learn more about their representative county.
-At the conference they hear from current UN Ambassadors, work as delegates in committees to propose resolutions to the world’s most pressing problems, and collaborate with peers from around the world.
-This is a formative trip for our students.
+RMS students spend several months preparing to attend the global conference.
+Students are assigned a country and committee work that supports the current United Nations (UN) agenda.
+Program preparation begins with the study of the UN’s Universal Human Rights and Sustainable Development Goals.
+Students study the history, scope and mandates of the UN and learn more about their representative county.